tendermario/tunnelquest-macros/README.md

 ### Next (will prepend with patch versions until new distribution of app)

-1. v1.1.2 - Add default ignores checkbox to remove things like bags from the list by default
-1. v1.1.2 - Prices bug: not all values put into the prices area are numerically alphabetical
-1. v1.1.2 - Input prices bug: after putting in input prices, the input list (from file) doesnt update
-1. v1.1.2 - Input prices bug: does not save input prices to storage, on reload reverts
-1. v1.1.3 - Add saving the same files selected to storage
 1. Make tabbing to next price field possible - rearrange prices
 1. Add some styling, maybe use stone UI?
 1. Consider "2k" as "2000", consider "2.1k" as "2100"